-- (a) The duration of study for the LLB (study code BC340000) is a minimum of four years and the study for the LLB extended curriculum programme (study code BC3400E1) is a minimum of five years. - (b) The duration of study for the LLB (study codes BC340000) is a maximum of six years and the study for the LLB (study code

-BC3400E1) is a maximum of seven years.
-See General Rule A5(a) and (b).

-- (c) The Dean of the Faculty of Law will not grant any student permission to register if such a student has exceeded the maximum residential period. - (d) If a student interrupted his/her studies for one year or longer, the student has to reapply.
+- (a) The duration of study for the LLB (study code BC340000) is a minimum of four years and the study for the LLB extended curriculum programme (study code BC3400E1) is a minimum of five years. - (b) In accordance with the General Rules regarding the duration of study the duration of study for the LLB (study codes BC340000) is a maximum of six years and the study for the LLB (study code BC3400E1) is a maximum of seven years. - (c) The Dean of the Faculty of Law will not grant any student permission to register if such a student has exceeded the maximum residential period. - (d) If a student interrupted his/her studies for one year or longer, the student has to reapply.
 The student's application will be considered together with the applications of other students, and the student's academic performance will be taken into account.
-See General Rule A3.10.
-The maximum period of study will be counted from the year of return, unless the student interrupted her/his studies due to a lack of academic progress. - (e) The shelf life of the law modules in the LLB, is generally regarded as seven years.
+See the General Rules regarding progression in respect of undergraduate students.
+In terms of the General Rules regarding the duration of study the maximum period of study will continue to be counted from the year of return, unless the student interrupted her/his studies due to a lack of academic progress.

+(e) The shelf life of the law modules in the LLB, is generally regarded as seven years.